SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 A ``switch`` case can bind the value or values it matches to temporary constants or variables, for use in the body of the case.
-This behavior is known as :newTerm:`value binding`, because the values are “bound” to temporary constants or variables within the case's body.
+This behavior is known as :newTerm:`value binding`, because the values are bound to temporary constants or variables within the case's body.

 The example below takes an (x, y) point, expressed as a tuple of type ``(Int, Int)``,